Foodiccts

 - make it yourself with

-3) One thing I really love is Hummus, not only because it's a good substitute for meat but also because of it's creamy-ish texture, which always makes me feel as if I'm eating something greasy with lots of mayonaise.... so it's great if you're in the mood for fatty food and your diet doesn't really allow you to have a greasy burger with french fries and lots of mayonaise.
+( in my opinion this last one only tastes good combined with a rich sauce)3) One thing I really love is Hummus, not only because it's a good substitute for meat but also because of it's creamy-ish texture, which always makes me feel as if I'm eating something greasy with lots of mayonaise.... so it's great if you're in the mood for fatty food and your diet doesn't really allow you to have a greasy burger with french fries and lots of mayonaise.

 you can find a great hummus recipe in one of our earlier posts